The State of the iOS Economy

+Horace Dediu dives into numbers of the iOS economy in 2017 based off Apple's PR release announcing a record breaking holiday season.
 While the numbers are crazy high and obviously good for Apple, I wonder where all the money people are spending on apps is coming from?
-And what isn’t getting the money anymore now that it’s being spent on apps?
+And what isn't getting the money anymore now that it's being spent on apps?
+Horace Dediu:

 During this year iOS users will be spending about $100 million per day for Apps.